 CBCA Award for New Illustrator

 Entries in this category are for books where the illustrator is emerging or new to the field of children’s book illustration.
 The entry must be the illustrator’s first children’s illustrated book published where illustrations form a significant part of the book’s narrative or information content.
 The age range for this category is 0 to 18 years.

 Eligibility Criteria for Books

-- Books must be published in Australia between 1 January and 31 December 2022.
+- Books must be published in Australia between 1 January and 31 December of the current awards year.

 - Books must be available for purchase by the general public in Australia via an Australian distributor.

 - Books must be written in the English language or bilingual texts where one language must be English.